Open Government Data

-- Offering citizen participation
+- Offers citizen participation.

-- Improving the efficiency of government services
+- Improves the efficiency of government services.

-- Fostering creativity and innovation
+- Encourages creativity and innovation.

-- Creating new job and economic fields
+- Creates new job opportunities and generates new economic fields.

 Open Data Policies and Regulations

-Open Data Interim Regulations
+Open Data Regulations

 Main Principles for Open Data

-Principle 2: Open Format and Machine-Readable
+- Principle 2: Open Data Format and Case Sensitive

-Principle 4: Comprehensive
+- Principle 4: Comprehensive Data

-Principle 5: Non-discriminatory
+- Principle 5: Non-discriminatory Data

-Principle 6: Free of Charge
+- Principle 6: Free of Charge Data

-Principle 9: For Inclusive Development and Innovation
+- Principle 9: Comprehensive Development and Innovation

 For more information about the policies and regulations related to Open Data, please visit the Saudi Data and Artificial Intelligence Authority (SDAIA) portal.